-This summary highlights some of the information contained in this prospectus supplement and the accompanying prospectus.
+This summary highlights some of the information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein.
 Because this is only a summary, it does not contain all of the information that may be important to you.
-You should read the entire prospectus supplement and the accompanying prospectus carefully, including the section entitled "Risk Factors," our financial statements and related notes to those statements, the section entitled "Description of the Senior Debt Securities," and other information included elsewhere, or incorporated by reference, in this prospectus supplement and the accompanying prospectus, prior to making an investment decision.
+You should read the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein carefully, including the section entitled "Risk Factors" and our financial statements and related notes to those statements included in our most recent annual report on Form 20-F and the sections entitled "Risk Factors," "Description of the Senior Debt Securities" and "Use of Proceeds" and other information included elsewhere, or incorporated by reference, in this prospectus supplement and the accompanying prospectus, prior to making an investment decision.
 This summary also includes information on our funding and business strategies.

-We are incorporated as a joint stock company (kabushiki kaisha) under the Company Law of Japan, and one of the world's largest and most diversified financial groups with total assets of ¥283.98 trillion and total deposits of ¥172.37 trillion as of September 30, 2015.
-We are the holding company for The Bank of Tokyo-Mitsubishi UFJ, Ltd., Mitsubishi UFJ Trust and Banking Corporation, Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. (through Mitsubishi UFJ Securities Holdings Co., Ltd., an intermediate holding company), Mitsubishi UFJ NICOS Co., Ltd., and other subsidiaries.
+We are incorporated as a joint stock company (kabushiki kaisha) under the Company Law of Japan, and one of the world's largest and most diversified financial groups with total assets of ¥292.57 trillion and total deposits of ¥181.44 trillion as of March 31, 2016.
+We are the holding company for BTMU, MUTB, Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. (through Mitsubishi UFJ Securities Holdings Co., Ltd., or MUSHD, an intermediate holding company), Mitsubishi UFJ NICOS Co., Ltd., and other subsidiaries.
 Through our subsidiaries and affiliated companies, we engage in a broad range of financial businesses and services, including commercial banking, investment banking, trust banking and asset management services, securities businesses, and credit card businesses, and provide related services to individuals and corporate customers in Japan and abroad.
-We have the largest overseas network among Japanese banks, consisting of branches and other offices and subsidiaries, including MUFG Union Bank, N.A. and Bank of Ayudhya Public Company Limited, in more than 50 countries.
+We have the largest overseas network among Japanese banks, consisting of branches and other offices and subsidiaries, including MUFG Union Bank, N.A., or MUB, and Bank of Ayudhya Public Company Limited, known as Krungsri.